symfony/symfony-docs/workflow/usage.rst

 Configuration
 -------------

 To see all configuration options, if you are using the component inside a Symfony project run this command:

 .. code-block:: terminal

-    $ bin/console config:dump-reference framework workflows
+    $ php bin/console config:dump-reference framework workflows

 Creating a Workflow
 -------------------